ilent2/otslm/docs/Tools-Functions.rst

 The function supports a range of different dither methods including Matlab's builtin dither, raw thresholding, random dithering and using the Floyd-Steinberg algorithm.
-The folowwing code example demonstrates a couple of different methods, the results are shown in :numref:`tools-package-dither`.
+The following code example demonstrates a couple of different methods, the results are shown in :numref:`tools-package-dither`.

 .. code:: matlab